Peer Reviews of CCHS Classes

 The Centaurian Team

 As the time to schedule classes for the next school year approaches, it may be difficult to tell what a class will actually be like from the course description.
-In an effort to assist students, the Centaurian team has assembled class reviews for select courses written by students who have taken the class they are reviewing.
+In an effort to assist students, the 2022-2023 and 2023-2024 Centaurian team have assembled class reviews for select courses written by students who have taken the class they are reviewing.
 Good luck Centaurs!

 English